deliteser112/eclipse-platform-releng-buildtools/docs/app-engine-architecture.md

 Nomulus comes pre-configured with support for a number of different environments, all of which are used in Google's registry system.
-Other registry operators may choose to user more or fewer environments, depending on their needs.
+Other registry operators may choose to use more or fewer environments, depending on their needs.

 The different environments are specified in `RegistryEnvironment`.
 Most